Understanding the Term "Under Offer"

 Do all Properties Go Under Offer?

-• Mostly, the sellers do not put the properties under offer.
+Mostly, the sellers do not put the properties under offer.

-• They accept the offer right away as they see fit.
+They accept the offer right away as they see fit.

 What Does the Term ‘Subject to Contract’ Mean?

-When a property is labelled as Subject to Contract’ (STC), the offer has been accepted by the seller.
+When a property is labeled as Subject to Contract’ (STC), the offer has been accepted by the seller.
 It still does not signify that the paperwork is completed and the property has been sold; it means that one can still enquire about the property and present an offer of their own.

 How Can One Avoid Being Gazumped?

-• Being gazumped means that the offer presented by a buyer is beaten by another buyer on the market, usually by a higher offer.
+Gazumped means that the offer presented by a buyer is beaten by another buyer on the market, usually by a higher offer.

-• This may be overwhelming and stressful, especially for someone who has already paid mortgage costs, legal services or surveys.
+This may be overwhelming and stressful, especially for someone who has already paid mortgage costs, legal services, or surveys.

-• One can avoid being gazumped by making haste in completing all the steps of the contract before anyone else.
+One can avoid being gazumped by making haste in completing all the steps of the contract before anyone else.

-• An excellent and trustful relationship with the seller will also help and benefit you.
+An excellent and trustful relationship with the seller will also help and benefit you.

 How and What is The Best Time to Make an Offer on a House?